Private Law

 3. Contract Law: Relationships Based upon Agreement

-- The mental element of a contract: the intention to create legal relations and consensus ad idem
+- The essential elements of a contract, including offer, acceptance, consideration, and the intention to create legal relations

 - Excuses for non-performance of a contract